I’m sharing a simple, budget-friendly DIY board and batten tutorial that will instantly transform your walls. Keep reading for the step-by-step guide!

 The last and final step is to paint.
 You will want to first start with a primer.
 We used Glidden pure white and painted one coat on all the boards and battens.

-After priming we started with the top half of the wall first.
+After priming, we started with the top half of the wall first.
 For this, we went with Benjamin Moore Simply White.
-Start by painting all the edges, including the ceiling edge with a brush.
-Since the board and batten haven’t been painted yet you do not have to worry about a clean edge when you get to that part.
-After edging the walls you can paint the rest with a roller.
+Start by painting all the edges, including the ceiling edge, with a brush.
+Since the board and batten haven’t been painted yet, you do not have to worry about a clean edge when you get to that part.
+After edging the walls, you can paint the rest with a roller.
 We did two coats.

 Next, we painted the board and batten, doors, and all the trim.
 We used Magnolia Home Yarn and ordered it online.
 I could not find it at a store near me.
 This color is so pretty and even better than I thought it would be.